ITR Filing Deadline Missed?

 What is Remuneration?

 Remuneration includes the entire compensation package, including monetary and non-monetary fringe benefits, that an employee receives in exchange for their services to a company.
-It goes beyond just the salary and blends various perquisites outlined in the Income Tax Act 1961.
 When we talk about the compensation provided to a company's directors, it's referred to as directors' remuneration.
 This differs in its treatment compared to the compensation given to other employees.

 What is Section 194J (1) (ba)?

-Under section 194 (1) (ba) of the Income Tax Act, 1961, if someone disburses remuneration to a company director, except for the salary that's already subject to TDS (Tax Deduction at Source) according to section 192, they must deduct TDS at a 10% rate on these payments.
-Section 194J applies when making the following payments of over ₹30,000 in a financial year This rule covers various forms of compensation, like fees or commissions, given to the director for services provided to the company.
+Under section 194 (1) (ba) of the Income Tax Act, 1961, if someone disburses remuneration, fees, or commission to a company director, except for the salary that's already subject to TDS (Tax Deduction at Source) under Section 192, they must deduct TDS at a 10% rate on these payments.
+Section 194J applies when making the above-mentioned payments of over ₹30,000 in a financial year.
+This rule covers various forms of compensation, like fees or commissions, given to the director for services provided to the company.

 Analysis of Section 194J(1)(ba)

-Let us understand how Section 194J(1)(ba) works and where it is placed in terms of TDS on director remuneration:
+Let us understand how Section 194J(1)(ba) works and where it is placed in terms of TDS on director’s remuneration:

 • In cases where there exists an employer-employee relationship, such payments are exempt from Section 194J.
-Typically, executive directors receive a fixed salary and are not eligible for additional payments like sitting fees.
+Generally, executive directors receive a fixed salary and are not eligible for additional payments like sitting fees.

 • TDS should be deducted under Section 192 if the director's income from the payment falls under the category of 'Income from Salaries.'
 This means that the director must pay taxes on the payment as a part of their overall salary income.
 However, if the director is a non-resident, meaning they do not reside in India or fail to meet certain criteria for being a resident, TDS must be deducted under Section 195 instead.
 Section 195 deals with TDS on payments to non-resident individuals.